 - Reduce heat to low and simmer, partially covered, for 50 minutes.
 Season with additional salt and pepper to taste.

-- At this stage, you can either strain the broth through a fine mesh strainer into a large heat-proof bowl or pot and discard the vegetables OR keep the vegetables in the broth and leave them whole as-is OR use a handheld stick blender to puree the vegetables into a thick brothy-soup mixture.
+- At this stage, you have a few options.
+Either strain the broth through a fine mesh strainer into a large heat-proof bowl or pot and discard the vegetables.
+Instead, you can keep the vegetables in the broth and leave them whole as-is.
+Alternatively, use a handheld stick blender to puree the vegetables into a thick brothy-soup mixture.

 - Stir in the cordyceps powder and serve warm.
 Enjoy!